anycable/docs.anycable.io/docs/js/platforms.md

 ```

 Since headers are available here, consider the `header` [auth
-strategy](./authentication.md#choose-how-the-token-travels) instead of query
+strategy](./authentication.md#choose-how-the-token-is-sent) instead of query
 parameters.

 ## Long polling fallback

-WebSockets still get blocked by some corporate firewalls and proxies.
+Some corporate firewalls and proxies block WebSockets.
 The
-`@anycable/long-polling` package adds an HTTP long-polling transport that
+`@anycable/long-polling` package adds an HTTP long-polling transport that is
-kicks in when the WebSocket connection fails:
+used when the WebSocket connection fails:

 ```js
 import { createCable } from '@anycable/web'